 The goal of the application process is to select the most qualified applicants.
 Although we do not have a formal scholarship process in place, the ELDP Selection Committee will assess these situations on a case-by-case basis and determine how to best support an individual who is well-qualified but may come from an institution that is unable to support the program expense.

 How long is this program experience intended to be?

 Participants are considered active in the program for 13 months (January-January) - starting and ending with the Director's policy conference.
 All of the structured components of the program will happen during this year.
 Following the first year, the participants are encouraged to continue their development with a more self-directed approach and continue to use the tools and resources that have been provided to advance their executive development.
 Program alumni will continue to be invited to select virtual conversations and other relevant development opportunities.

 Will there be a formal assessment of an individual's performance in the program?

 The performance of an individual during the program will be assessed both formally and informally.
-Ongoing progress will be evaluated on regular basis through meetings with the participant's leader and mentor.
-A combined meeting will take place quarterly to include participant, leader, and mentor to reflect on progress and make agreements on the action plans of the next quarter to address development priorities.
+Ongoing progress will be evaluated on regular basis through meetings with the participant's leader and mentor and feedback surveys provided by AZA.
+A combined meeting should take place quarterly including the participant, leader, and mentor to reflect on progress and make agreements on the action plans of the next quarter to address development priorities.